Study visit to a non-European country

 All information we have about univeristies is provided for you in that.
 You can find academic term dates, websites, fact sheets, accomodation options and our as well as the guest universities exchange requirements.

-• You are enrolled as a regular student at the University of Bayreuth.
+- You are regularly enrolled in a full-time degree programme at the University of Bayreuth.

-• There is a contract between the University of Bayreuth and the host institution.
+- There is a student exchange agreement between the University of Bayreuth and the host institution.

-• You have already earned at least 20 ECTS points (the BA is sufficient for MA students).
+- You have already achieved at least 20 ECTS points in the BA (the BA is sufficient for MA students).

 Please note that the above points are requirements of the International Office.
-Your department may have defined further admission requirements.
+Your department may have specified further admission requirements.

 Sound knowledge of the language of instruction is crucial for the success of a stay abroad and must already be demonstrated at the time of application for an exchange place in the University of Bayreuth's programmes.